30 Dorm Room Ideas for First-Time Dorm Dwellers

 Forget Chargers, Use a Charging Mat

-Chargers are annoying: Instead, use a charging mat that lets you just put down your mobile device to immediately start charging it wirelessly.
+Chargers are important pieces of back-to-school tech.
+But chargers are annoying.
+Instead, use a charging mat that lets you just put down your mobile device to immediately start charging it wirelessly.
 Most Qi-enabled mobile devices have chargers that can do this, so set one up by your bed or desk.

 Replace Floor Pillows with Poufs